cryptomator/docs/source/desktop/accessing-vaults.rst

 Unlocking a Vault
 -----------------

+1. Select the vault you wish to unlock.
-To unlock the selected vault, click on the large ``Unlock`` button in the center of Cryptomator window.
+2. Click on the large ``Unlock`` button located at the center of the Cryptomator window.
+3. Enter your vault's password.

-You will then be prompted for your vault's password:
+A confirmation will be displayed iff your password is correct.
+You can either close the confirmation window by clicking ``Done`` or click on ``Reveal Vault`` to show your unlocked vault in your file manager.

 .. image:: ../img/desktop/unlock-prompt.png
     :alt: Vault unlock dialog

 .. note::

-    By checking the "Save Password" checkbox, the password will be stored in your operating system's keychain.
-There is also a `plug\-in <https://plugin.purejava.org>`_ for Cryptomator available, that allows to store Cryptomator vault passwords in a KeePassXC database.
+    You can store the password in your operating system's keychain by checking the "Save Password" checkbox.
+There is also a `plug\-in <https://plugin.purejava.org>`_ for Cryptomator, that allows you to store Cryptomator's vault passwords in a KeePassXC database.
+With a saved password you can unlock your vaults without typing a password on every unlock.
+It's faster.

 .. warning::

-    Only store your password on trusted devices.
-Anyone with access to this computer will be able to access your vault, if the password is stored in the system keychain.
+    Only store your password in the system's keychain on trusted devices.
+    Anyone with access to the computer with stored passwords will be able to unlock your vault, and in some cases, even find your password.

-If your password is correct a confirmation is displayed.
-You can either just close this Window by clicking ``Done`` or click ``Reveal Vault`` in order to show your unlocked vault in your file manager.

 .. image:: ../img/desktop/unlock-success.png
     :alt: Vault unlock success dialog